bibleexchange/courses/_church-history/en/200_persecuted-church/persecuted-church.md

 Refers to the Biblical books that were judged to be of divine origin (_inspired_ means "God breathed") and included as part of the Bible.

 No precise date can be given for the full recognition of the New Testament Canon, but it cannot be placed earlier than AD 300.
+The first record we have of our current list of New Testament books is from a letter written by Athanasius in the year AD 367.
+We will talk more about Athanasius in the next chapter.

 ## False teaching arose during this period